Prof. Dr. Tilmann Rabl , Prof. Dr. Felix Naumann

 Individual Poster Project

-You have to prepare an A1 poster, with one of the following contents.
+You have to prepare an A1 poster, with one of the following contents depending on your study level.
 You will be able to present your poster at the final session.